henokworkuliyew/Task-manager-app/DEPLOYMENT.md

 ## Current Issue
 Your backend is experiencing CORS (Cross-Origin Resource Sharing) issues when deployed on Render.
 The frontend at `https://task-manager-frontend-x3pe.onrender.com` cannot communicate with the backend at `https://task-manager-backend-ubgg.onrender.com`.

+Additionally, when running locally, the frontend was trying to connect to `localhost:5000` instead of your deployed backend.

 ## What I've Fixed

 ### 1. Enhanced CORS Configuration